 Scott Blake MVetPhys

-Canine physiotherapy and biomechanics specialist
+Lecturer in canine physiotherapy and biomechanics

 I have spent my life around dogs, but it wasn't until my early 40's that I decided to make a career from my passion.
 This was not an easy feat considering it required four years full-time study at university to obtain a Masters degree in veterinary physiotherapy.
 Happily, I completed my course as one of only two students to achieve a distinction that year.